xanderread/uni-compression-stuff/README.md

 # Compression-Algorithms
- A set of compression algorithms to solve exam questions
+ A set of compression algorithms to solve online exam questions 😂